-I would therefore again like to start this report by, on behalf of the governors, thanking every member of the Ripon Grammar School staff team for the dedication and commitment they demonstrated throughout the year.
+On behalf of the governors, thank you to every member of the Ripon Grammar School staff team for the dedication and commitment they demonstrated throughout the year.
 I also again pay tribute to the resilience, diligence and motivation demonstrated by students.

-This year's public examination results were very strong - especially considering the disruption these students experienced in their earlier years due the pandemic.
-Students prepared for and sat A levels and GSCEs and were justly rewarded for their efforts with excellent results.
-Whilst we of course celebrated outstanding successes of achievement, the 100% pass rate at A level meant that every single A level student was rewarded.
+Our public examination results were again strong.
+Students who prepared for and sat A levels and GSCEs and were justly rewarded for their efforts with excellent results.
 Whilst there is much publicity regarding individual successes, the progress made and the individual achievements of so many is far more.
 I would like to offer my congratulations to every single student - and hope that you feel justly rewarded for your efforts.
 Governors are incredibly proud, and to see the interactions between staff and students on results day demonstrated why Ripon Grammar School is so special.
-The relationships, the support, and the mutual respect.
 The understanding of the individuals and their circumstances.
 It is not just about the grade.
 The educational experience is far more than this.
 We are grateful to the entire staff team for the commitment and dedication they, without exception, devoted to this process, to ensure all students achieved their best.
 We look forward to hearing of the news of our leavers and hope that you continue your relationship with RGS as a member of the Alumni community.